I am a Meditation Teacher & Transformational Coach

 - your wonder and curiosity as well as your doubt and skepticism

 I was born in Addis Ababa, Ethiopia and raised in Washington, D.C.
 Even as a young person, I was drawn to explore the connections between creativity, community, and contemplative life.
 I have been studying Buddhism for over 25 years and received a BA from McGill University where I majored in Comparative Religious Studies (focusing on Hinduism and Buddhism) and minored in Women’s Studies.
-I have an MA in Media Studies from the New School where I focused on cultural studies and critical race theory.
+I have an MA in Media Studies from the New School where I focused on cultural studies and race.

 I am a graduate of the Community Dharma Leaders Program at Spirit Rock Meditation Center in Woodacre, CA and of the Professional Coaching Course training program at New Ventures West.
 I was the Executive Director of New York Insight Meditation Center where I am currently a teacher and am very honored to serve on the board of the Barre Center for Buddhist Studies.
 I continue my studies with my main teachers Thanissara and Kittisaro.